Is Nursing the Right Career for Me?

 Humility is a trait that not many people associate with nurses (except nurses!).
 Humility means to feel humble or modest.
 This does NOT mean nurses should not be confident in their abilities.
 It means to always be aware that nursing is never black-and-white.
 There is always something new, something to learn, and something you may not recognize.
 Nurses are held to such a high standard that making errors is frowned upon.
 Of course, errors can affect patient safety, but being humble enough to admit you don't know everything can help prevent errors.

 Caring for patients almost automatically leads to humility among nurses.
-Nurses connect to humans at an almost primal level - nurses can suffer from the disorders and illness their patients suffer from, too - it sort of levels the playing field.
+Nurses connect to humans at an almost primal level - nurses can suffer from the disorders and illnesses their patients suffer from, too - it sort of levels the playing field.
 Nurses consider their own morbidity and mortality because they face it frequently.
 Being a nurse is not just a job, it's who one is.
-Nurses don't stop being nurses after they clock out or retire, it's engrained in them.
+Nurses don't stop being nurses after they clock out or retire, it's ingrained in them.
 It's their life.